dttctcs/seidr/README.md

 provide [seidr-react](https://github.com/dttctcs/seidr-react), a React component library to easily leverage the same functionalities for a React based SPA.
 We don't provide convenience libraries for any other JS Framework at the time being.
-Since **Seidr** is in active development and implemented features are also subject to change, components and hooks for **SeidrUI** are in constant development as well.
+Since **Seidr** is in active development and implemented features are also subject to change, components and hooks for **Seidr React** are in constant development as well.
 Keep in mind that these features diverge from the UI capabilities of **Flask Appbuilder**.

 ## Installation